Are low frequency macroeconomic variables important for high frequency electricity prices?: Empirical Results

-For the case of Italy, results are shown in Table \ref{Ita_Forec_AR3_Seas_6models}.
-Contrary to the case of Germany, for the case of Italy there is a strong movement of the RMSEs from the first horizon to the $28$ horizon, moving from $8.11$ to $10.64$.
-Moreover, the model that consider All-IPI, PMI Surveys and the daily oil prices analysed in the paper tend to dominate in terms of forecasting performance.
-In particular, the B-RU-MIDAS with all the IPI macroeconomic variables and the daily oil prices leads to a reduction around $19\%$ of the RMSE with respect to the benchmark model at the first horizons.
+{For the case of Italy, results are shown in Table \ref{Ita_Forec_AR3_Seas_6models}.
+Contrary to the case of Germany, for the case of Italy, there is a strong movement of the RMSEs from the first horizon to the $28$ horizon, moving from $8.11$ to $10.64$ for the {sparse BAR(7)} with seasonal dummies or from $6.66$ to $10.5$ for the BAR(7) with day-of-the-week dummies.
+Moreover, the model that considers All-IPI, PMI Surveys, and the daily oil prices analyzed in the paper tend to dominate in terms of forecasting performance.
+In particular, the B-RU-MIDAS with all the IPI macroeconomic variables and the daily oil prices leads to a reduction of around $19\%$ of the RMSE with respect to class of benchmark models at the first horizon.
 While at the second and third horizon, the gains are in terms of $21\%$.
-On the other hand, when the horizon size increases, the B-RU-MIDAS models gain somewhat less, but still the reduction is around $9\%$ from the benchmark.
-However, if we do not consider in the analysis the monthly PMI surveys or All-IPI we have a small reduction of just $4\%$ from the benchmark.
-Differently from Germany, in Italy the model that includes all the macroeconomic variables and the monthly oil price is not considered the best model across the horizon from evidence of statistically superior predictability in terms of Model Confidence Set.
-Whilst the best model across the horizons seems to be the model that includes only all the IPIs (All-IPI).
-Moreover, in Italy from a statistically superior predictability point of view, the inclusion of oil price, in terms of both monthly or daily specification, does not need to better models at all the horizons.
+On the other hand, when the horizon size increases, the B-RU-MIDAS models gain somewhat less, but still, the reduction is around $9\%$ from the class of benchmark models.
+Looking at the best model across the horizons, we can see that the RU-MIDAS with daily oil price and all the macroeconomic variables is the best model, followed by the model with daily natural gas price, and the one with only all the macroeconomic variables in the first horizons, and with monthly oil price in the last horizons.} Differently from Germany, in Italy, the model that includes all the macroeconomic variables and the monthly oil price is not considered the best model across the horizon from the evidence of statistically superior predictability in terms of Model Confidence Set.
+Whilst the best model across the horizons seems to be the model that includes only all the IPIs (All-IPI) or all the IPIs and the PMI surveys jointly.
+Moreover, in Italy from a statistically superior predictability point of view, the inclusion of oil price, in terms of both monthly or daily specification, does not {lead} to better models at all the horizons.